Get insider access

 When it matters: When you tend to use the speaker unplugged and intermittently.

-Power-saving features are useful since they conserve a speaker's battery, letting you use it for a longer period before having to charge it.
-Most speakers that have a power-saving feature automatically turn off after fifteen minutes with no audio playing, but some, like the JBL GO 3, turn off after 20 minutes without audio input.
+Power-saving features are useful since they conserve a speaker's battery, giving you more playtime before recharging is required.
+Most speakers with a power-saving feature automatically turn off after being idle for 15 minutes, but some, like the JBL Go 4, turn off after 20 minutes without audio input.
 We only test a speaker's power-saving feature if it's advertised to have one, and we only test to confirm the presence of its advertised feature.
-To test this, we turn on the speaker, connect a phone, and don't play any audio.
-We check back on the speaker in fifteen minutes, and if it's turned off or entered into its advertised power-saving mode, this confirms the presence of a power-saving feature.
+To test this, we turn on the speaker, connect a phone, and ensure no audio is playing.
+We check back on the speaker in 15 minutes, and if it's turned off or entered its advertised power-saving mode, this confirms the presence of a power-saving feature.

 If a speaker doesn't have a power-saving feature, you'll have to remember to turn it off manually.
 If the speaker remains on for an extended period, it can drain the battery.
 Fortunately, most speakers with a built-in battery come with a power-saving feature.